Athletic Club (MG)

-Athletic Club is a Brazilian association football club from São João del-Rei, state of Minas Gerais, founded in 1909.

-Name

-The team's name is often shortened to Athletic or A.C. simply.

-Pronunciation

-Brazilians pronounce it stressing the last syllable: Athletic.

-Relevance
+Athletic Club, commonly referred to as Athletic, is a Brazilian professional club based in São João del-Rei, Minas Gerais founded on 27 June 1909.
+It competes in the Campeonato Brasileiro Série B, the second tier of Brazilian football, as well as in the Campeonato Mineiro, the top flight of the Minas Gerais state football league.

-It is the only club in the Intermediate Geographic Region of Barbacena competing in the First Division of the Campeonato Mineiro.
+Athletic is the only club in the Intermediate Geographic Region of Barbacena competing in the First Division of the Campeonato Mineiro.
+Since returning to professional football as a SAF, Athletic had a meteoric ascension and currently plays at the Campeonato Brasileiro Série B. Brazilians pronounce it stressing the last syllable: Athletic.

 History

-The club was founded on June 27, 1909.
+The club was founded on 27 June 1909.
 Its foundation had no relation with the team from Belo Horizonte which has a similar name and colour, Atlético Mineiro.